 611310Colleges, Universities and Professional Schools$34.5

-Benefits of being a small business.
+Benefits of being classified as a small business.

 SBA loans

-There are a number of SBA loan programs that offer low rates and longer repayment terms you might not be able to find elsewhere.
 The 7(a) loan is the SBA’s most popular program and offers up to $5 million in capital for small business owners.
 Upon approval, you can use this capital to cover a variety of expenses, such as startup expenses, real estate, short- and long-term working capital, and equipment.

 Business development programs.